tulong66/ROMA/README.md

 <td width="50%">

 ### 🔄 **Recursive Task Decomposition**
-Automatically breaks down complex tasks into manageable subtasks with intelligent dependency management
+Automatically breaks down complex tasks into manageable subtasks with intelligent dependency management.
+Runs independent sub-tasks in **parallel**.

 </td>
 <td width="50%">

-### 🤖 **LLM Agnostic**
+### 🤖 **Agent Agnostic**
-Works with any LLM provider (OpenAI, Anthropic, Google, local models) through unified interface
+Works with any provider (OpenAI, Anthropic, Google, local models) through unified interface, as long as it has an `agent.run()` command, then you can use it!

 </td>
 </tr>